JoyeZLearning/MaDiNet/README.md

 ## MaDiNet

-👑**We believe MaDiNet is an interesting work and hope it can inspire more and more friends to explore this field.**
+👑**We believe MaDiNet is an interesting work and hope it can  provide a little bit of inspiration for more and more friends to explore this field.**